 Mononuclear metal carbonyls contain only one metal atom as the central atom.
 Except vanadium hexacarbonyl only metals with even order number such as chromium, iron, nickel and their homologs build neutral mononuclear complexes.
 Polynuclear metal carbonyls are formed from metals with odd order numbers and contain a metal-metal bond.
 Complexes with different metals, but only one type of ligand will be referred to as isoleptic.
 The number of carbon monoxide ligands in a metal carbonyl complex is described by a Greek numeral, followed by the word carbonyl.
 Carbon monoxide has different binding modes in metal carbonyls.
 They differ in the hapticity and the bridging mode.
 The hapticity describes the number of carbon monoxide ligands, which are directly bonded to the central atom.
-The denomination shall be made by the letter η^n , which is prefixed to the name of the complex.
+The denomination shall be made by the letter $\eta^n$ , which is prefixed to the name of the complex.
 The superscript n indicates the number of bounded atoms.
 In monohapto coordination, such as in terminally bonded carbon monoxide, the hapticity is 1 and it is usually not separately designated.
-If carbon monoxide is bound via the oxygen to the metal, it will be referred to as dihapto coordinated η^2 .
+If carbon monoxide is bound via the carbon atom and via the oxygen to the metal, it will be referred to as dihapto coordinated $\eta^2$ .

 The carbonyl ligand engages in a range of bonding modes in metal carbonyl dimers and clusters.
 In the most common bridging mode, the CO ligand bridges a pair of metals.
-This bonding mode is observed in the commonly available metal carbonyls: $Co_2(CO)8$, $Fe_2(CO)9$, $Fe_3(CO){12}$, and $Co_4(CO){12}$.
+This bonding mode is observed in the commonly available metal carbonyls: $Co_2(CO)8$ , $Fe_2(CO)9$ , $Fe_3(CO){12}$ , and $Co_4(CO){12}$ .
 In certain higher nuclearity clusters, CO bridges between three or even four metals.
-These ligands are denoted μ_3 -CO and μ_4 -CO.
-Less common are bonding modes in which both C and O bond to the metal, e.g. μ_3 - η^2 .
+These ligands are denoted $\mu_3$ -CO and $\mu_4$ -CO.
+Less common are bonding modes in which both C and O bond to the metal, e.g. $\mu_3$ - $\eta^2$ .